Oct 19, 2018

 Whichever evaluation methods you use, it’s important to have cross-functional participation within your company.
 At a minimum that should include Purchasing and Quality, but perhaps it should also involve Engineering (both Manufacturing and Product Development) and Operations too.
 Those groups need to consider the impacts of a specific supplier on their functions beyond the device and QMS risks.

-If you enjoyed this article, we know you’ll appreciate the next and final installment in this series.
-You can download all four posts in this series a single PDF here.
+If you enjoyed this article, we know youll appreciate the next and final installment in this series.
+You can download all four posts in this series a single PDF Know More.
 Also, if you want to take the next step and truly enhance your knowledge on this topic, consider our comprehensive Medical Device Supplier Quality Management Training class.
 As always, we are available to assist with consulting and auditing related to supplier management and other aspects of QMS compliance.